-This Italian sausage white bean stew is so easy to make and tastes just like an Italian style chili.
-It’s flavorful and makes for great leftovers!
-Naturally gluten-free, this stew is great for meal prep or serving guests for a dinner party.
+This gluten-free Italian sausage white bean stew is so easy to make and tastes just like an Italian style chili.
+It's so flavorful and makes for great leftovers!

 Italian sausage white bean stew is hearty, meaty and delicious – perfect for cold winter days.
 Serve with some parmesan cheese and some crusty gluten-free bread.
 Pure heaven.
 And do you want to know the best thing about this stew?
 It’s ready in 30 minutes.
 Seriously, that’s reason enough to make it.